 Not only do watermelons need a lot of warm sunlight, but they also need warm soil.
 Plant only when the soil temperature is above 70 F, at least two weeks past the region's last frost date.
 Cover the soil with black plastic before you plant, which will also increase the soil's temperature.

 Watermelons can tolerate a soil pH that's as low as 5.0, but they thrive in 6 to 6.8 pH.
 Add composted or another type of nutrient-rich soil to give the watermelons plenty to feed on.
 If you have the opportunity to plant the melons in a compost pile or have access to fresh manure, using that as your soil will help guarantee that it's warmer and has plenty of nitrogen.

 Once the plant grows fruit that's about the size of a softball, add a layer of straw or cardboard on top of the soil to keep it from having direct contact with the soil.
 This helps prevent rotting, as well as discourage pests from damaging the fruit.

 The sweetness of a watermelon depends, for the most part, on how much water it gets.
 Watermelon vines are sensitive to drought, so the soil needs to be consistently moist.
 Water the plant with soak hoses or drip irrigation, rather than overhead watering, to get the water straight to the soil.

 Temperature and Humidity

-Watermelons are warm-weather plants, meaning they need temperatures around 80 degrees F to survive.
+Watermelons are warm-weather plants, meaning they need temperatures around 80 F to survive.
 They also require bees to pollinate its flowers, so cool, cloudy weather that lessens bee activity means the watermelons won't grow as quickly.

 Watermelons need regular feeding to thrive.
 Add continuous-release fertilizer throughout the growing season for a steady source of nutrition.
-Don't use types of fertilizers that contain weed killers because it will destroy the fruits.
+Don't use types of fertilizers that contain weed killers because they will destroy the fruits.